VHornyi/text_mining/readme.md

     *   `word_cloud.png`
 *   `__pycache__/`

 *(Note: The `results/` directory and automatically saving plots to it are not explicitly implemented in the current scripts.
 Plots are displayed interactively during script execution.
-The `__init__.py` file in `text_mining/` is optional but good practice for Python packages.)*

 ## Technical Setup

 ### Prerequisites